What If Your AI Scientist Could Remember Why It Failed? EvoScientist's Self-Evolving Research Team

 A lot of agent systems look like they’re building the Avengers: Research Agent, Coding Agent, Reviewer Agent, Manager Agent — everyone’s got a cool title.

-But if the whole team gets collective amnesia after every mission, then this is not the Avengers.
+But honestly, if the whole team gets collective amnesia after every mission, this is not the Avengers.
 It’s a party RPG where the characters reset to level 1 every morning.

 The Problem Is Not Too Few Agents.
 It’s Repeating the Same Mistakes Forever.